-1 k.
-Evaluating MSI Metric Changes with a Comment-Level Survey 2 1.
-Surveying The 2018 Relevance Ranking Holdout 3 m.
-Overview of MSI + Pages and Survey Research 4 n.
-Is Multi-Group Picker "Spammy?"
-5 0.
-Filtering Out Engagement-Bait, Bullying, and Excessive Comments From 6 MSI Deltoid Metric 7 p.
-[LAUNCH] Using p(anger) to Reduce the Impact Angry Reactions Have on 8 Ranking Levers 9 q.
-Planned MSI Metric Changes in 2020 10 r.
-MSI Metric Changes for 2020 H1 11 S. Should We Reduce the MSI Weight of Sticker Comments?
-12 t.
-Max Reshare Depth Experiment 13 u.
-"Understand This Post's Ranking" -How I Miss Thee!
-14 v.
-Facebook and Responsibility 15 W. The Surprising Consequences to Sessions and MSI Caused by Turning Off 16 Video Autoplay on News Feed 17 х.
-One-Go Summary Post for Recent Goaling and Goal Metric Changes for 18 News Feed 19 y.
-News Feed UXR Quarterly Insights Roundup 20 Z. What Happens If We Delete Ranked Feed?
-21 aa News Feed Research: Looking Back on H2 2020 22 bb .
-Content from "Political" Pages in In-Feed Recommendations 23 cc.
-Political Content in In-Feed Recommendations (IFR) 24 dd .
-In-Feed Recommendations HPM -April 15 2021 25 11.
-These documents are all incorporated by reference into this Complaint and 26 the sole reaso n they are not attached is length and file size.
-However, the contents of these 27 documents an d other Facebook Papers are material to Plaintiffs' claims.
-28

-- 12. On information and belief, all Defendants have some degree of knowledge about the harms their products cause users, particularly teen, child, and other vulnerable user populations, and all Defendants continue to design, market, sell and operate those products in a harmful and dangerous manner anyway and in the interest of competing with one another and increasing already astronomical profits.
+- u.
+"Understand This Post's Ranking" -How I Miss Thee! - v.
+Facebook and Responsibility - w.
+The Surprising Consequences to Sessions and MSI Caused by Turning Off Video Autoplay on News Feed - x.
+One-Go Summary Post for Recent Goaling and Goal Metric Changes for News Feed - y.
+News Feed UXR Quarterly Insights Roundup - z.
+What Happens If We Delete Ranked Feed? - aa.
+News Feed Research: Looking Back on H2 2020 - bb.
+Content from "Political" Pages in In-Feed Recommendations - cc.
+Political Content in In-Feed Recommendations (IFR) - dd.
+In-Feed Recommendations HPM -April 15 2021 - 11.
+These documents are all incorporated by reference into this Complaint and the sole reason they are not attached is length and file size.
+However, the contents of these documents and other Facebook Papers are material to Plaintiffs' claims. - 12.
+On information and belief, all Defendants have some degree of knowledge about the harms their products cause users, particularly teen, child, and other vulnerable user populations, and all Defendants continue to design, market, sell and operate those products in a harmful and dangerous manner anyway and in the interest of competing with one another and increasing already astronomical profits.
 Meta is simply the only one whose documents have been disclosed; even then, only a small fraction of relevant Meta documents has been disclosed.
 Plaintiffs anticipate literal truckloads of additional evidence that will support these claims and show precisely what these social media designers and distributors have done in the name of corporate greed. - 13.
 All Defendants have actual knowledge that children under the age of 13 are using their social media products; that Defendants' social media products are highly addictive and harmful to a significant population of all users, but especially teens, children, and certain protected classes (women, people of color, and low socioeconomic status ("SES")); that certain design features that serve no functional, informational, societal, or educational purpose (for example, "likes" and "streaks") are causing harm to users; and that algorithms and algorithm-driven product features are dangerous and harmful by design and as designed.
-Defendants knew about these harms, could have made their products safer at minimal cost and expense, and opted to stay the course instead and to increase user engagement and already astronomical revenue. - 14.
-Despite knowledge of the dangerous and harmful characteristics of their products, Defendants have made and continue to make calculated cost-benefit business decisions and are consistently prioritizing their already astronomical profits over human life.
+Defendants knew about these harms, could have made their products safer at minimal cost and expense, and opted to stay the course instead and to increase user engagement and already astronomical revenue.

+14. Despite knowledge of the dangerous and harmful characteristics of their products, Defendants have made and continue to make calculated cost-benefit business decisions and are consistently prioritizing their already astronomical profits over human life.